shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra grabbed the helmet and clamped it down.

 “Eya!”
-Reesu focuses on the helmet and it tears itself from Gra’s grasp.
+Reesu focuses on the helmet, and it tears itself from Gra’s grasp.

 Gra’s brows were down, as was his mouth.
 The bags under his eyes told Reesu that he was fed up with her nonsense.

 “I’ll keep it brief, don’t worry.”
 Reesu made herself comfy on his lap.
-She swung her arms around his neck, and drew in close.
+She swung her arms around his neck and drew in close.
 Her lips approached his, but the look in his eyes gave her pause.
 Instead, she planted them on his cheek.
 “There, that was what I wanted to tell you.”

 Gra scowled.